-Workbook with continuous milestones completed whilst in the work place environment
+Workbook with continuous milestones completed whilst in the workplace environment

-Independent study will be required in each module; some study will be guided by tutors where necessary but will also be self-directed in relation to the various demands of each module and its assessment.
+Independent study will be required in each module; some study will be guided by tutors where necessary, but will also be self-directed in relation to the various demands of each module and its assessment.
 This type of learning may be facilitated by use of various resources such as work packages and access to specific web based programmes.
 The development of a workbook will also be used as a vehicle for learning.
+Independent study also forms an important part of the development of the final year research project, which is supported by a designated member of the academic staff.

-Apprentices will engage in inter-professional learning in groups made up of a range of other health and social care students and the multidisciplinary team in your workplace.
+Apprentices will engage in inter-professional learning in groups made up of a range of other health and social care students and the multi-disciplinary team in your workplace.